DNC 2020 day 3: How to watch Barack Obama and Kamala Harris

-The third session of the Democratic National Convention kicks off tonight and will include performances from Billie Eilish and Jennifer Hudson.
+The third session of the Democratic National Convention is starting now and will include performances from Billie Eilish, Jennifer Hudson and Prince Royce.
 On Monday, the Democratic Party nominated former Vice President Joe Biden as their presidential candidate.
 The DNC, originally planned for Milwaukee, is noticeably different this year with most events taking place virtually due to the coronavirus pandemic.

 On Wednesday night, we'll hear from speakers including vice presidential nominee Sen. Kamala Harris, former President Barack Obama, former Secretary of State Hillary Clinton and House Speaker Nancy Pelosi.
 See the full speaker schedule below.